Zren/zren.github.io/_posts/2018-09-23-kwin-tabbox-keyboard-events.markdown

 sudo apt-get build-dep kwin
 {% endhighlight %}

 Now we can build kwin.
-I use [my own script](https://gist.github.com/Zren/3f859c267ac1148aaedcf54a9bacb00f) which does the same thing.
+I use [my own script](https://gist.github.com/Zren/3f859c267ac1148aaedcf54a9bacb00f) but you can use the commands below.

-Note that we're not building the tests since it takes forever and requires over several gigabytes of storage.
-Even without building the tests, the build directory will use up 1.7 Gb of space (so you'll want to delete it when you're done).
+Note that we're not building the tests since it takes forever and adds an entire gigabyte of storage.
+The build directory will be 0.8 Gb without tests, and 1.8 Gb with them.
+Even without building the tests, the build directory will use up plenty of space (so you'll want to delete it when you're done).

 {% highlight bash %}
 mkdir -p build